 - 1. A bank should always be careful when providing financial services to an account holder, especially when certain "red flags" are present. - 2.
-If a bank is not careful, the bank may be liable for losses if its financial services are used in furtherance of illegal actions like the unregistered sale of securities or the operation of a Ponzi Scheme. - 3.
-Under Oregon law, a bank is liable if it participates in, or provides material aid to, these types of illegal activities. - 4.
-Participation liability is not limited to banks.
-Other financial service providers may likewise be liable for losses if their services are used in furtherance of illegal actions, e.g., the unregistered sale of securities or the operation of a Ponzi Scheme. - 5.
-Last year, a Portland man named Sam Ikkurty and his business partner Ravi Avadhanam were charged by the Commodity Futures Trading Commission ("CFTC") with organizing a Ponzi scheme that utilized a complicated web of affiliate limited partnership and limited liability companies (defined infra as the "Jafia Group") to defraud nearly \$50 million dollars from 170 individuals through the unlawful and misleading sales of unregistered securities. - 6.
-Avadhanam has pleaded guilty to running a Ponzi scheme.
+If a bank is not careful, the bank may be liable for losses if its financial services are used in furtherance of illegal actions like the unregistered sale of securities or the operation of a Ponzi scheme. - Under Oregon law, a bank is liable if it participates in, or provides material aid to, these types of illegal activities. - 4.
+In 2022, a Portland man named Sam Ikkurty ('Ikkurty") and his business partner Ravi Avadhanam ("Avadhanam") were charged by the Commodity Futures Trading Commission ("CFTC") with organizing a Ponzi scheme that utilized a complicated web of affiliate limited partnership and limited liability companies (defined infra as the "Jafia Group") to defraud nearly \$50 million dollars from 300 individuals through the unlawful and misleading sales of unregistered securities. - Avadhanam has pleaded guilty to running a Ponzi scheme.
 On August 4, 2023, he entered into a Consent Order with the CFTC admitting that:

-At all relevant times, the Defendants pooled participant funds, and then, at Ikkurty's direction, distributed the majority of those funds as "profits," "dividends," "distributions," or income to other participants in a manner akin to a Ponzi scheme, or transferred funds to accounts controlled by and/or for the benefit of Ikkurty [and the Jafia Group.] [...]
+At all relevant times, the Defendants pooled participant funds, and then, at Ikkurty's direction, distributed the majority of those funds as "profits," "dividends," "distributions," or income to other participants in a manner akin to a Ponzi scheme, or transferred funds to accounts controlled by and/or for the benefit of Ikkurty [and the Jafia Group.]

-Of the more than \$44 million Defendants, at Ikkurty's direction, accepted from participants after January 2021, they transferred more than half to other participants or entities owned and controlled by Ikkurty ....
-Defendants Ikkurty and Jafia also transferred approximately \$18 million to an off-shore entity, and never returned any profits, earnings or funds of any kind from the entity to any Rose City or Seneca account for distribution to participants.
+Of the more than \$44 million Defendants, at Ikkurty's direction, accepted from participants after January 2021, they transferred more than half to other participants or entities owned and controlled by Ikkurty Defendants Ikkurty and Jafia also transferred approximately \$18 million to an off-shore entity, and never returned any profits, earnings or funds of any kind from the entity to any Rose City or Seneca account for distribution to participants.

-- 7. The CFTC has charged Ikkurty with being the mastermind of this Ponzi scheme, known as the "Rose City Ponzi Scheme."
-True to its name, the scheme was, in Ikkurty's own words, "based out of Portland, Oregon." - 8.
-Plaintiff Amit Fatnani, an individual who lost \$350,000, now files this class action to hold various banks and the "fund administrator" accountable for their roles in the Rose City Ponzi Scheme.
-At trial he will present evidence that each of the defendants in this case either participated in, or provided material aid to, the Ponzi Scheme organizers.
-The evidence will show that the Ponzi Scheme would not have been possible without the active participation of the defendants in this case, each of whom are liable under Oregon law for their roles in the unlawful and misleading sales of unregistered securities.
+- 6. The CFTC charged Ikkurty with being the mastermind of this Ponzi scheme, known as the "Rose City Ponzi Scheme."
+True to its name, the scheme was, in Ikkurty's own words, "based out of Portland, Oregon." - 7.
+The United States District Court for the Northern District of Illinois, which is overseeing the CFTC matter, entered judgment in favor of the CFTC and against Ikkurty and Jafia on all counts on July 22, 2024, after having granted the CFTC's motion for summary judgment on July 1, 2024 and labeling Rose City "a classic Ponzi scheme."

+8. Plaintiffs Amit Fatnani, an individual who lost \$350,000, and Srinivas Guruzu, an individual who lost \$55,000, now file this class action to hold various banks accountable for their roles in the Rose City Ponzi Scheme.
+At trial they will present evidence that each of the defendants in this case either participated in, or provided material aid to, the Ponzi scheme organizers.
+The evidence will show that the Ponzi scheme would not have been possible without the active participation of the defendants in this case, each of whom are liable under Oregon law for their roles in the unlawful and misleading sales of unregistered securities.